-If a photography assistant is injured after a falling at an on-location shoot or a gaffer drops a sandbag on his foot and breaks it, it can lead to expensive medical bills, not to mention lost time at work.
+If a photography assistant is injured after falling at an on-location shoot, or a gaffer trips over an extension cord, it can lead to expensive medical bills, not to mention lost time at work.

 Workers’ compensation insurance can pay for medical expenses if an employee is injured at your photography studio or out on a shoot.
-It can cover ambulance rides, surgery, and rehabilitation expenses, also partial lost wages while the employee is unable to work.
+It can cover ambulance rides, surgery, rehabilitation expenses, and part of the wages the employee would lose while unable to work.

 Typically included in a workers’ comp policy, employer’s liability insurance provides protection if an employee sues a business owner over an injury.